nexmo-se/voice-enabling-text-bot-simple-chatbot/README.md

 ### Testing voice integration with a sample text-only simple chatbot

-To simulate the voice interaction with this very simple sample text-only chatbot, you may run the program from this repository
+To simulate the voice interaction with this very simple sample text-only chatbot, you may run the program downloaded from this repository
 ```bash
 node very-simple-bot.js
 ```